piokaczm/godzira/README.md

 First of all you need to properly set your configuration file.
 Structure should look something like this:

 ```
-appname: NewApp # used for slack integration - it'll be used in msgs
+appname: NewApp # optional, unless you're using slack integration
-goos: linux # variables needed to properly crosscompile for your machine
+goos: linux # cross-compilation variables
 goarch: amd64
-test: true # only if you want to run all test before deploy, defaults to false
+test: true # only if you want to run all tests before deploy, defaults to false
 godep: true # only if you're using godep and want to run godep restore before building a binary, defaults to false

 environments:
-  staging: # this is cli argument you'll be using to deploy to choosen env
+  staging: # it's [environment] for deploy command, name it as you wish
-    host: example.net # no need for specyfing number when deploying to one host only
+    host: example.net # no need for adding a digit when deploying to one server only
     user: example_user
     path: binaries/
     restart_command: etc/init.d/daemon restart
   production:
-    host_1: anotherexample.net # the tool matches host and user using the provided digit, so make sure to fill it properly
+    host_1: anotherexample.net # godeploy matches host and user using the provided digit, so make sure to fill it properly
     user_1: user_1
     host_2: anotherexample2.net
     user_2: user_2